-The Governance & ESG Committee is responsible for identifying new candidates for nomination to serve on the Board of Killam.
+The Governance and ESG Committee is responsible for identifying new candidates for nomination to serve on the Board of Killam.
 However, the full Board retains the discretion to select nominees and fill vacancies.
-The Governance & ESG Committee is required, as necessary or appropriate, to establish qualifications for Trustees, and procedures for identifying possible nominees who meet these criteria.
+The Governance and ESG Committee is required, as necessary or appropriate, to establish qualifications for Trustees, and procedures for identifying possible nominees who meet these criteria.
 In doing so, it considers the desired competencies and skills, the appropriate size of the Board, and the needs of the Board when vacancies arise.
-The Governance & ESG Committee believes that nominees for the Board should possess established skill sets, in particular with respect to management, leadership, governance, financial acumen and real estate.
+The Governance and ESG Committee believes that nominees for the Board should possess established skill sets, in particular with respect to management, leadership, governance, financial acumen and real estate.
+The skills matrix for the Trustee nominees in 2021 are included on page 24.